Male Asian Koels: Glossy blue-black plumage, crimson irises, long tail, pale green beak, and grey legs and feet.

 The Asian Koel is more often heard than seen, especially during its breeding season (roughly every 3 months throughout the year, following the house crow’s breeding cycle).
 The Koel makes a variety of calls, including the distinctively loud, repetitive, high- pitched ‘ku-oo’ mating calls from dawn, and can sometimes be heard till night.

 The Asian Koel is a protected species under the Wildlife Act.
 As a brood parasite, the Asian Koel deposits its eggs in the unattended nest of a house crow, sometimes removing one of the host’s eggs in the process.
 The Koel chick hatches first and may force the host’s eggs or chicks out of the nest.
 Therefore, Koel brood parasitism reduces the crow’s reproduction success and keeps its population in check.

 What should you do if you are affected by the Asian Koels?

 NParks is working with NEA and premise managements to prune trees, and remove crows’ nests and food sources to discourage Asian Koels from roosting in residential areas.

-If you need any assistance, you can contact us at 1800-476-1600 or through our online feedback form at https://www.avs.gov.sg/feedback.
+If you need any assistance, you can contact us through our online feedback form at https://www.avs.gov.sg/feedback.
 Alternately, you can approach your town council or condominium management for assistance.